 Mr. Stevens provided me with a malfunction abatement plan after the inspection, on August 14, 2020.
-The plan details the recordkeeping procedure, identifies critical parts, and states that the plating line will be shut down if the scrubbers are not operating.
-I sent the MAP back to Mr. Stevens and asked him to add more information.
-The most critical information that was missing is the acceptable pressure drop for both scrubbers.
-Going forward, I will be working with Mr. Stevens to modify the MAP as needed.
+The plan details the recordkeeping procedure, states the acceptable pressure drop readings for both scrubbers, identifies critical parts, and states that the plating line will be shut down if the scrubbers are not operating.

 Records of weekly pressure drop are maintained.
-Based on the records provide to me, Scrubber#6 has a normal pressure drop of 1" H_2O and Scrubber#7 has a normal pressure drop of 2" H2O.
+Based on the records provide to me, Scrubber#6 has a normal pressure drop of 1" H_2O and Scrubber#7 has a normal pressure drop of 2" H_2O .
 Records of quarterly inspections are maintained.
-The last quarterly inspection was performed on April 13, 2020.
+The last quarterly inspection was performed on November 20, 2020.
 These records align with the pressure readings I observed during this inspection.
-During this inspection, Scrubber#6 had a pressure drop of 2" H_2O and Scrubber#7 had a pressure drop of 1.1" H_2O
+During this inspection, Scrubber#6 had a pressure drop of 2" H_2O and Scrubber#7 had a pressure drop of 4" H_2O .
+5" H_2O is the maximum allowable pressure drop in the MAP.

-Copies of the current MAP, pressure drop records, and quarterly inspection records can be found on the AQD shared drive at the following address: S:\Air Quality Division\STAFF\Bognar, Adam\Inspection Documents\Cadillac Plating 2020
+Copies of the current MAP, pressure drop records, and quarterly inspection records can be found on the AQD shared drive at the following address: S:\Air Quality Division\STAFF\Bognar, Adam\Inspection Documents\Cadillac Plating 2021

 Cadillac Plating obtained permit to install No 11-19 for the 7 plating lines on May 23, 2019.
 Prior to that, Cadillac Plating operated these lines without a permit.
 Since some tanks are ventilated outdoors through a stack, Cadillac Plating Corporation was required to obtain a Permit to Install from the EGLE-AQD.
 Mr. Stevens stated that the zinc plating lines and associated ventilation equipment has all been installed for at least 20 years.
 Mr. Stevens was unsure of the exact date.
 These electroplating lines do not meet the requirements of Permit to Install exemption Rule 285 (2)(r) because they are exhausted outdoors to the ambient air (rather than to the general in plant environment).

 Cadillac Plating applied for and received a permit to install in a timely manner.
 The permit requires operation of two existing wet scrubbers to control emissions from ventilated HCL tanks.
 One of the scrubbers is located inside the plant.
 The other scrubber unit is located on the roof.
-Mr. Stevens informed me that he would have to shut the scrubber down in the winter to prevent it from freezing.
+Mr. Stevens informed me during my inspection in July 2020 that he would have to shut the scrubber down in the winter to prevent it from freezing.

-I informed Mr. Stevens that shutting down the scrubber would be a violation of your new permit to install.
+I informed Mr. Stevens that shutting down the scrubber would be a violation of Permit to install No. 11-19.
 I asked Mr. Stevens to come up with a solution so that the rooftop scrubber can be operated during freezing temperatures.
 I suggested that a heated shed/enclosure might work.
-I informed Mr. Stevens that if I do not hear from him sooner, I will follow up on this issue in mid-November once freezing temperatures begin to take hold.
+I informed Mr. Stevens that I would follow up on this issue when the temperatures become freezing.